gelisam/frp-zoo/README.md

 And here is the same app implemented with various FRP libraries.

-* [ordrea](https://hackage.haskell.org/package/ordrea): [example app](ordrea-example/Main.hs), scenario 0, high-order, behaviours and events.
+* [ordrea](https://hackage.haskell.org/package/ordrea): scenario 0, high-order, behaviours and events. [example app](ordrea-example/Main.hs)
-* [reactive-banana](https://hackage.haskell.org/package/reactive-banana): [example app](reactive-banana-example/Main.hs), scenario 0, high-order, behaviours and events.
+* [reactive-banana](https://hackage.haskell.org/package/reactive-banana): scenario 0, high-order, behaviours and events. [example app](reactive-banana-example/Main.hs)
-* [sodium](https://hackage.haskell.org/package/sodium): [example app](sodium-example/Main.hs), all three scenarios, high-order, behaviours and events.
+* [sodium](https://hackage.haskell.org/package/sodium): all three scenarios, high-order, behaviours and events. [example app](sodium-example/Main.hs)

 If you want to contribute an implementation, here are the other libraries from Hackage's FRP category which we haven't looked at yet.